chinu0609/Pseudo_Talk/README.md

-This project is an experiment that simulates conversations between characters (I did this experiment for **a boyfriend and a girlfriend**)—by using Retrieval-Augmented Generation (RAG).
+This project is an experiment that simulates conversations between characters (I did this experiment for **a boyfriend and a girlfriend**) by using Retrieval-Augmented Generation (RAG).
 The goal is to observe how the predefined behaviors of the characters influence their dialogues based on the knowledge base provided.

 ## Overview